-The Company received a milestone payment of \$2.0 million in 2017 for the initiation of a GLP toxicology study and \$3.0 million in the first quarter of 2018 for the initiation of a Phase 1 trial for the anti-CD27 antibody.
-Both payments were recognized in revenue when received as the Company had no remaining performance obligation.
-The Company is eligible to receive future contingent payments, including up to \$307.0 million in potential development milestone payments, and up to \$135.0 million in commercial and net sales milestones for a product candidate.
+The Company received a milestone payment of \$2.0 million in 2017 for the initiation of a Good Laboratory Practice, or GLP, toxicology study and \$3.0 million in the first quarter of 2018 for the initiation of a Phase 1 trial for the anti-CD27 antibody and \$10.0 million in the first quarter of 2020 for the initiation of a Phase II trial for the anti-CD27 antibody.
+The payments were recognized in revenue when received as the Company had no remaining performance obligation.
+The Company is eligible to receive future contingent payments, including up to \$297.0 million in potential development milestone payments, and up to \$135.0 million in commercial and net sales milestones for a product candidate.
 In addition, the Company is eligible to receive royalties in the mid-single digits to low teens based on net sales of the product.
 Future milestone payments and royalties will be recognized when earned as the Company has no remaining performance obligations under this agreement.